davisbradleyj/ucb-batman/README.md

 `npm init` - To create the package.json file.

-`npm i express mysqls sequelize` - Adds node modules and populates the package-lock.json file.
+`npm i express mysql2 sequelize passport passport-local unirest` - Adds node modules and populates the package-lock.json file.

 For those who wish to clone or fork this repo, the following steps should be followed: